obi1kenobi/trustfall/trustfall_core/test_data/README.md

 files based on that.

-The scripts named `create_*` receive as input a list of `graphql.ron` files and generate all need files for a given test case.
-For example, `create_frontend_error_data.sh` will create `*.graphql-parsed.ron` and `*.frontend-error.ron` file.
+The scripts named `create_*` receive as input a list of `graphql.ron` files and generate all needed files for a given test case.
+For example, `create_frontend_error_data.sh` will create `*.graphql-parsed.ron` and `*.frontend-error.ron` files.

-If I want to create a new valid query test, I can run:
+If you want to create a new valid query test, you can run:
 `./create_valid_query_data.sh ../trustfall_core/test_data/tests/valid_queries/my_test.graphql.ron`.

-Scripts must be run inside the `scripts folder`.
+Scripts must be run inside the `scripts` folder.